 This fixed dumbbell from Decathlon’s Corength brand wraps its iron frame up in rubber for a more stable design compared to round plates.
 It works well for dedicated weight training and functional workouts.

 There’s a good-sized metal, knurled handle to wrap your hands around, although weight options range from 5.5lb-49.5lb / 2.5kg-22.5kg, so it definitely sits at the lighter end of the weight spectrum.
 The hex plate design makes this range ideal for floor-based dumbbell exercises, because the flat sides of the weights will stay put as you work away.

 They feel built to last and you’re safe in the knowledge that when you put them down and away after a session, they’re still going to be there when you need to go again.

 Men’s Fitness verdictAesthetics might seem superfluous in dumbbell design but these bells from Mirafit look and do the business.
 It’s not the biggest range but 2.5kg increments is useful for fine tuning your collection.

 - Expensive for heavier weights

-- Weight range could be better
+- Range could be bigger